 Fire exit doors/routes must be kept free from obstruction at all times.
 Do not obstruct corridors and stairs.
 These must be clear so that in the event of a fire rapid exit from buildings is possible.
 This is one reason why bikes are not to be brought into buildings.
 Anything found to be obstructing a fire exit may be removed into storage without notice.
 The covering of fire safety signs is also prohibited.

-First Aid Boxes are located at reception and in each senior resident flat.
+First Aid Boxes are located at reception.

 |Gardens and grounds||

 The gardens and grounds are maintained by UNITE.

 We regret that we cannot have visitors aged under 16 staying in any of our residences.
 All overnight guests over the age of 16 must be registered by completing the guest form at least 48 hours in advance of their stay.

 Please make sure the people sharing your accommodation are happy for you to have a guest staying.
 Guests should generally stay no more than 3 nights except in exceptional circumstances which you should discuss with your Student Support Centre.